irvis007/dotfiles/README.md

 # Home for my dotfiles

-This repo contains the dotfile I use
+This repository contains the dotfile I use

 ## Requirements